Table of contents

 Steal (Captain): Take 2 coins from another player.
 If they claim to have the captain or the ambassador they can block it.

-There are only three copies of each card.
+There are only three copies of each card for games of 2-6 players or four copies for 7-8 players.

 Every claim of a card can be challenged by any other player.
 If the challenge is correct, the person who was challenged loses a card.
 Otherwise the challenger loses one.